-With the deal being signed and both leaders’ commitment, Ghana may be putting the final nail to the coffin that will see it wean itself off gas supply from Nigeria Gas, an intention the former petroleum minister, Emmanuel Armah Kofi Buah made public in August 2016.
-The ever-recurring hiccups in the supply of gas from Nigeria to Ghana for power generation have become too many and make Ghana incur more costs than expected.
+With the deal being signed and both leaders’ commitment, Ghana may be putting the final nail to the coffin that will see it wean itself from gas supply from Nigeria Gas, an intention the former petroleum minister, Emmanuel Armah Kofi Buah made public in August 2016.
+The ever-recurring hiccups in the supply of gas from Nigeria to Ghana for power generation have become too many and making Ghana incur more costs than expected.

 Under the agreement, Equatorial Guinea would supply LNG to Ghana for a period of 15 years, with the deal reviewable every five years to meet the country’s its ever growing demand on power.
 As part of the deal, an LNG regasification terminal will also be built in Takoradi.topics from